talkpython/100daysofweb-with-python-course/days/009-012-modern-apis-starred/readme.md

 Next continue your API implementing the other CRUD operations: `POST`, `PUT` (update) and `DELETE` (**note** `PUT` requests require a trailing slash!).
 Make sure you add `404`s (data not there) where applicable.

 Maybe you want to add some custom validations as well (like the manufacturer `enum` example in the lesson).
-See the [API Star docs](https://docs.apistar.com/api-guide/type-system/).
+See the [API Star docs](https://docs.apistar.com/type-system/).

 Install [Postman](https://www.getpostman.com/) and run the different methods against various endpoints, do they all return the expected data and status codes?

 If you have time left try to write some tests to automate the previous step.
 I recommend using `pytest` but that is not required.
-You probably do want to use [Api Star's TestClient](https://docs.apistar.com/api-guide/testing/) for convenience.
+You probably do want to use [Api Star's TestClient](https://github.com/encode/apistar/blob/version-0.5.x/docs/api-guide/testing.md) for convenience (*note* this works for the version we are using in this lesson = 0.5, [starting 0.6 it's deprecated](https://docs.apistar.com/#where-did-the-server-go)).

 Good luck and remember: _the learning is in the practice_.